 - Getting Started in the Right Way on the First Day of Class discusses what research tells us about classroom interactions, and how you can use this information at the start and end of each class period, especially in the beginning of the semester.

 - 101 Things You Can Do the First Three Weeks of Class is a long list of short tips to help students make transitions, direct students' attention where you want it to go, challenge students, provide support, encourage active learning, build community, and get feedback on your teaching.

 - Field experiences and field trips.
 (Microsoft Word 73kB Nov29 05) Chuck Bailey, from the College of William and Mary, describes his approach to field trips: giving students opportunities to observe, measure, and interpret.
 He includes two field trip handouts, illustrating how he accomplishes those goals in a couple of his classes.
 This is a clear example of the use of learning goals to construct class assignments.

 For finding existing activities that meet your needsSearchable databases of teaching resources:

 - Conduct an exhaustive search for teaching activities, or an even more exhaustive search for educational resources within SERC's "Teach the Earth" portal.

 - Focus on teaching activities for introductory level geoscience classes, from SERC's "Starting Point."

-- Focus on educational resources within DLESE (the Digital Library of Earth Science Education), including "lesson plans, scientific data, visualizations, interactive computer models, and virtual field trips: in short, any web-accessible teaching or learning material."
+- Focus on educational resources ( This site may be offline. ) within DLESE (the Digital Library of Earth Science Education), including "lesson plans, scientific data, visualizations, interactive computer models, and virtual field trips: in short, any web-accessible teaching or learning material."